 Even if you place multiple CTAs across your landing page, you want to stick to just one kind.
 Here’s what I mean:

-If the landing page’s main purpose is to get visitors to sign up for your newsletter, don’t also include CTAs to order a product off of your website.
+If the landing page’s main purpose is to get visitors to sign up for your email marketing list, don’t also include CTAs to order a product off your website.

 You can have multiple CTAs, but they shouldn’t call on visitors to perform more than one action.

 Why?
-Asking visitors to do more than one thing can be confusing.
-In fact, this may overwhelm them so that they don’t click on any CTAs at all.
+Asking target customers to do more than one thing can be confusing.
+In fact, this may overwhelm them so that they don’t click on any call to action button at all.

-If you have multiple marketing objectives, create separate landing pages for each of them.
-That way, each landing page is focused on one specific action.
+If you have multiple marketing campaigns running, create separate landing pages for each of them.
+That way, each blog post or landing page is focused on one specific value proposition and action.

 Having an attractive CTA is not enough.
 You also need to direct visitors’ attention to it with visual cues.